tresabhi/blitzkit/docs/technical/bkpm.md

   <span>Revision 1</span>
 </div>

-## Preface

 > [!CAUTION]
 > This is a working draft and is incomplete.
 Do not implement.

+## Why BkPM over WN8?

+BkPM addresses a lot of issues with WN8:

+- WN8 incorporates win rate into the metric; a metric like this must be a correlate of win rate, not a dependent
+- The weights and biases are not dynamic and their formulation is not transparent
+- WN8 values do not asymptote under extreme conditions resulting in meaninglessly large or negative values
+- WN8 has too many digits; it doesn't make sense to differentiate between players with sub-one-thousandth's worth of precision

+## Preface

 The goal of this paper is to deliver a numerical metric for judging player performance by converging all statistics down to a single, easy-to-consume, human-readable value.
 This must be a mathematically elegant process that yields a reasonable number that asymptotes under extreme situations.
-More specifically, this value should equal 1, on average across all players and tanks.
-Extreme cases should be mapped between 0 and 2.
-This value will be multiplied by 100 and rounded to the nearest integer for readability purposes.
+More specifically, this value should equal 0, on average across all players and tanks.
+Extreme cases should be mapped in $[-1, 1]$.
+To attain the human readable value, we will be transforming the raw metric to a scale of $[0, 200]$ using $M = \text{round}(sx + s)$ where $M$ is the resulting human-readable metric, $s = 100$ is an arbitrary scaling factor, and $x$ is the raw metric.

 Wargaming provides cumulative statistics for players and tanks.
 The big idea is to average all provided statistics together to get one unified value.
 We will also incorporate other composite values based on these default statistics into the average.
 However, averaging this way poses two problems: